wwi battlefields religious trip header nst

 Vimy Ridge

-The scene of fierce fighting in 1917, when the Canadians successfully took the ridge from the Germans.
-Students can take a tour of the tunnels, trenches and the cemeteries.
+Visit the site of fierce fighting in 1917, when the Canadians successfully took the ridge from the Germans.
+Students can explore the tunnels, trenches, and cemeteries, gaining a deeper understanding of the challenges faced by soldiers during this pivotal battle on school trips to the Somme.

 Evening activites